CALL US

 Defending Clients Facing State and Federal Charges in Lousville, KY

 Since 1986, Kentucky trial lawyer William M. Butler has defended people accused of crimes and represented people injured through the actions of others.
-Our attorney is both a skilled negotiator and a seasoned litigator who is passionate about protecting the rights of his clients.
+Our criminal defense attorney is a seasoned litigator and skilled negotiator, dedicated to vigorously protecting the rights and interests of every client.
 Butler & Associates has skillfully defended thousands of clients for over 35 years, compiling an impressive record of positive results.
 We can defend you too.

 Understanding Criminal Charges in Kentucky